 Stay on the Trail

-The plants and wildlife on Black Balsam Knob are very fragile, so please remain on the trail.
+The plants and wildlife on Black Balsam Knob are very fragile, so please remain on the Black Balsam Knob trail.
 There are incredible camping spots on the balds, and because of the trail’s popularity, they are often filled up.

 Tips to Prepare

 While the beautiful mountain balds are incredible, there is little shade.
-Please remember to apply sunscreen as it is easy to get a sunburn without even realizing it.
+Please remember to apply sunscreen, as it is easy to get some sunburn without even realizing it.

 This part of the parkway is often closed during the winter, so plan accordingly and check the Blue Ridge Parkway’s status.

-Also, bear activity is prevalent in this area, so you should keep food in a bear-proof container if you’re camping.
+Also, bear activity is prevalent in this area, so you should keep food in a bear-proof container if you’re going Black Balsam knob camping.

 Enjoy Black Balsam Knob!